 Key commissioning activities:

-- Increase cancer screening (bowel, breast and cervical) in Aboriginal and Torres Strait Islander communities.
+- Improve cancer screening (bowel, breast and cervical) rates in Aboriginal and Torres Strait Islander communities.

 See more information about cancer screening for General Practice and Health Professionals.

 Tuesday, 20 November 2018

 9:00 - 17:00

 We acknowledge the Kulin Nation who are the traditional custodians of the land our catchment covers.
 We pay our respects to them, their culture and their Elders past, present and future, and uphold their relationship to this land.